Skip to main content

 Select metrics

 You should first read the metrics section to understand which metrics are suitable for your use case, but the general rule of thumb is to include no more than 5 metrics, with 2-3 system specific, generic metrics and 1-2 use case specific, custom metrics.
+If you're unsure, feel free to ask the team and get some recommendations in discord.

 Setup LLM application